violetviper/YoureNotMe/README.md

 # Party game
-Objective: Have the most points by the end of 10 rounds
+Objective: Be the first player to reach the specified number of points

 Player count: 5-10